17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 The Apostle Islands are located in Lake Superior, just off the coast of the northernmost point of mainland Wisconsin.
 Bayfield, Wisconsin is where you’ll be navigating with a GPS unit.

-Cruises and ferries to and around the islands depart from Bayfield, and here, you’ll find cute shops and restaurants, a visitor’s center, and information about the rest of the lakeshore.
+Cruises and ferries to and around the islands depart from Bayfield.
+Here, you’ll also find cute shops and restaurants, a visitor’s center, and information about the rest of the lakeshore.

 Driving distance from “Nearby” Major Cities